Experimental Analysis of Large-scale Learnable Vector Storage Compression: Preliminaries

 The general architecture of DLRM is depicted in Figure \ref{fig:model}(a).
 A DLRM consists of two parts: an embedding layer mapping each categorical feature into a dense embedding vector, and a neural network containing interaction layers and fully connected layers.
 Numerical features are fed along with embeddings into the neural network.
 Many works have been done to improve the performance of the neural network part, such as WDL~\cite{DBLP:conf/recsys/Cheng0HSCAACCIA16}, DCN~\cite{DBLP:conf/kdd/WangFFW17}, and DIN~\cite{DBLP:conf/kdd/ZhouZSFZMYJLG18}.

 In DLRMs, the categorical feature $x$ can be interpreted as a one-hot vector by encoding function $\mathcal{I}(x)$ to obtain the corresponding row vector $e$ from the embedding table $E\in\mathbb{R}^{n\times d}$ by $e=\mathcal{I}(x)^T E$; or $e=\mathcal{E}(\mathcal{I}(x))$ where $\mathcal{E}$ denotes the embedding layer function.
 Using $k$ to denote the number of categorical feature fields, and $x_{num}$ to denote numerical features, the downstream neural network is a function $f$ with parameters $\theta$ that inputs embeddings and outputs predictions $\hat{y} = f(e_{i_1},e_{i_2},...,e_{i_k},x_{num};\theta)$ for the loss function $\mathcal{L}$.
 After the forward pass, optimizer such as Adam~\cite{DBLP:journals/corr/KingmaB14} is applied to update the embeddings and other model parameters.
-In summary, the optimization of DLRM can be formalized as: The notations are detailed in Table \ref{tab:notations}.
+In summary, the optimization of DLRM can be formalized as: